Primary Advisor/Dissertation Chair

 Curriculum, Content Area Literacy, Critical Literacy, Social Studies

 Haley, Brooke Malyn, "Using Text Sets to Foster Critical Literacy Skills in Fifth Grade Social Studies" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4123.